micmejia/bible-dump/NKJV/Ezekiel/Ezek 37.md

 Then they shall dwell in the land that I have given to Jacob My servant, where your fathers dwelt; and they shall dwell there, they, their children, and their children's children, forever; and My servant David _shall be_ their prince forever.

 ###### 26
-Moreover I will [^c]make a covenant of peace with them, and it shall be an everlasting covenant with them; I will establish them and multiply them, and I will set My sanctuary in their midst forevermore.
+Moreover I will make a covenant of peace with them, and it shall be an everlasting covenant with them; I will establish them and multiply them, and I will set My sanctuary in their midst forevermore.

 ###### 27
 My tabernacle also shall be with them; indeed I will be their God, and they shall be My people.